ambroseled/COSC261-Compiler/README.md

 # COSC261 Compiler
-Compiler for a basic custom programing language, developed as an assigment for COSC261-18
+Compiler for a basic custom programing language, developed as an assigment for COSC261-18 at the University of Canterbury.

 ## Language Gramar
 Program = Statements